harness/developer-hub/docs/continuous-integration/use-ci/codebase-configuration/clone-and-process-multiple-codebases-in-the-same-pipeline.md

 import TabItem from '@theme/TabItem';

-In addition to the pipeline's default [codebase](./create-and-configure-a-codebase.md), you can use **Git Clone** clone additional code repos into the pipeline's workspace.
+In addition to the pipeline's default [codebase](./create-and-configure-a-codebase.md), you can use **Git Clone** step to clone additional code repos into the pipeline's workspace.

 For example, you can use this to:

 * Build multiple artifacts in the same pipeline.
-For example, suppose you use Packer and Ansible to build artifacts automatically, and you have separate repos for Packer, Ansible, and code.
-You can clone all three repos into the pipeline's workspace.
+Suppose you use Packer and Ansible to build artifacts automatically, and you have separate repositories for Packer, Ansible, and code.
+You can clone all three repositories into the pipeline's workspace.
-* Pull code from separate code and build repos.
-For example, if your code files are in a repo managed by the Engineering team and your Dockerfiles are in a different repo managed by the Security team, you can clone both repos into the pipeline's workspace.
+* Pull code from separate code and build repositories.
+For instance, if your code files are in a repository managed by the Engineering team and your Dockerfiles are in a different repository managed by the Security team, you can clone both repositories into the pipeline's workspace.
 * Clone codebases without using the built-in clone codebase function.

-## Add a Git Clone
+## Add a Git Clone step

-Assume the [default codebase](#configure-the-default-codebase) is a repo that contains app code files, and the Dockerfile necessary to build the app image is in a different repo.
-You can use a [git clone step](./git-clone-step) to clone the second repo into the workspace, or fetch spricifc files/directories.
-Then, you can use a **Build and Push** step to build and push an image using files from both repos.
+Assume the [default codebase](./create-and-configure-a-codebase#configure-the-default-codebase) is a repo that contains app code files, and the Dockerfile necessary to build the app image is in a different repo.
+You can use [Git Clone](./git-clone-step) step to clone the second repo into the workspace, or fetch spricifc files/directories.
+Then, you can use a [Build and Push](../../../category/build-and-push) step to build and push an image using files from both repos.

 <Tabs>